Journalists of the world, unite | |||||

 Three Al Jazeera journalists have been in prison in Egypt since December 29, 2013 [Al Jazeera]

 Here we go again; three of our colleagues who've been arrested in Egypt for allegedly communicating with the recently banned Muslim Brotherhood, decreed a "terrorist" organisation, have had their arrest extended.
 Peter Greste, Mohamed Fadel Fahmy, and Baher Mohamed are the latest victims of a series of crackdowns on journalists in the Middle East and beyond.
 Two other Al Jazeera journalists Mohammed Badr and Abdullah al-Shami have been in prison since July 2013.
+In response, scores of renowned journalists from around the world have signed a letter demanding the release of our colleagues.
+The letter states:

 "We, the undersigned correspondents and editors of international news organizations covering Egypt, hereby call for the immediate release of our colleagues Peter Greste, Mohamed Fadel Fahmy and Baher Mohamed, who have been arbitrarily imprisoned since December 29.
 We are deeply concerned to learn that our colleagues, all three of whom are well respected journalists, may face charges that include belonging to a terrorist organization and spreading false news that could endanger national security.